Running your own business can be rewarding work. For many, it’s a dream come true.

 Many people think that intellectual property is reserved exclusively for rights in inventions.
 Thus, they mistakenly believe that if they are not an inventor, they do not need an IP attorney.
 However, this is not the case.

-While patent rights are of course one important category of intellectual property rights, trademarks and copyrights are two other important intellectual property rights that are applicable to many small businesses.
+While patent rights are of course one important category of intellectual property rights and copyrights are two other important intellectual property rights that are applicable to many small businesses.

 An experienced small business lawyer can help you register trademarks and copyrights you may use in connection with your business.
 Doing so can help you build and grow your overall brand.

 Additionally, by registering your copyrights, you put the general public on notice of your intellectual property.

 If someone attempts to infringe on your validly registered IP, a small business attorney can help you take legal action to enforce and safeguard your rights moving forward.

 Business Disputes and Litigation

 No matter how smoothly your business runs, there is always a possibility that a dispute will arise.